JonathanBowker/fides-justice-datat-definition-language/docs/references/glossary.md

 # Glossary

-This glossary provides definitions for key terms used within the **Judicial Electronic Data Interchange (JEDI) language **.
+This glossary provides definitions for key terms used within the **Criminal Justice Schema (CJS) language**.
 These definitions are intended to ensure clarity and consistency across all components of the schema, supporting accurate understanding and application of justice-related information.

 ## A